Communication Is Power. Consent is Mandatory.

-We now know that talking about consent can be much more than a simple one-time conversation with teens about saying “yes” or “no” to sex.
+We now know that teaching consent - or giving permission for something - is about much more than saying “yes” or “no” to sex.
 Consent is about setting personal limits and creating boundaries in our relationships.
 Whether talking to a toddler, teenager, or young adult, teaching youth these fundamental ideas about healthy and unhealthy relationships empowers them with skills and options when they are faced with big decisions.

-Parents and families play a major role, not only in reducing teen and unplanned pregnancy but in preparing young people to communicate their limits throughout their lives.
+Parents and families play a major role in teaching and modeling consent for the next generation, not only in reducing teen and unplanned pregnancy but in preparing young people to communicate limits throughout their lives.
 It takes a village to empower youth to make healthy, informed decisions about sex and relationships.

 But how can we do this?
 Check out Power to Decide’s recently published article for a few examples.

 For a more local perspective, check out Texas Monthly’s recent article featuring Healthy Futures of Texas founder, Dr. Janet Realini, and her take on teaching young people in Texas.